BA (Toronto), PhD (McGill)

-Vold is a postdoctoral Research Associate at the Leverhulme Centre for the Future of Intelligence.
+Dr Vold is a postdoctoral Research Associate at the Leverhulme Centre for the Future of Intelligence, a Research Fellow at the Faculty of Philosophy, and a CanadaUK Fellow for Innovation and Entrepreneurship.
 She received her PhD in Philosophy from McGill University and her BA with Honours and High Distinction from the University of Toronto.
-She has previously been a visiting scholar at Ruhr University, a fellow at Duke University, and a lecturer at Carleton University.
+She has previously been a visiting scholar at Ruhr University, Duke University, and the University of Oslo.

 Dr Karina Vold specializes in Philosophy of Mind and Cognition, with further research interests in Artificial Intelligence (AI), AI Ethics, Moral Psychology, and Neuroethics.
 Her recent projects focus on augmented intelligence, consciousness, AI ethics, and the ethics of augmentation.

 She also has recent work on topics such as group cognition, framing effects on legal decision-making, and the ethics of targeting and privacy.

 Her publications can be found on the links below.